NJShore Guide

 Entertainment Capital of LBI

-The most active town on LBI with Fantasy Island amusement park, vibrant downtown, excellent restaurants, and Surflight Theatre.
-The commercial and entertainment center.
+The most active town on LBI with Fantasy Island amusement park, vibrant downtown, excellent restaurants, and Surflight Theatre for live performances.

 Fantasy IslandThundering Surf Water ParkBay Village shoppingSurflight Theatre